YozhikM/draft-regex/README.md

 #### `clearPastedStyle`
 Clears styles of copy/pasted text to those that you have.

-A second argument can take an object that can contain options.
+A second argument can take an object that can contain `options`.

+`blockTypes` is an array of strings that contains all the types of blocks that you use in your editor.
+This is useful if you want to clear all styles, except those you can already ask yourself.

+If you do not want to use all six kinds of headings, you can bring the headers to the same view using `replaceHeader` and `shiftHeader`.

+The same applies to lists.

 `function clearPastedStyle(
   editorState: EditorState,